bilalwebs/AI_NATIVE_BOOK/README.md

 ## Features

-- Interactive AI assistant for textbook content with RAG capabilities
+- Interactive AI assistant for book content with RAG capabilities
 - Retrieval-Augmented Generation for accurate and context-aware responses
-- Comprehensive coverage of Physical AI & Humanoid Robotics concepts
+- Comprehensive coverage of AI Native concepts and implementations
 - Modern chat interface with typing indicators
 - Responsive design for desktop and mobile
 - Clean, professional documentation layout